KJaunay/HearthstoneCardTracker/README.md

 # HearthstoneCardTracker

 HSCT is a program designed to assist Hearthstone players track which cards they have played and which cards have not.
 By keeping track of cards, players are able to make better decisions about which cards to play, based on what is available.
+This should help each player improve their game play and as result their winrates

 Features:
 - Simple and Intuitive UI design